MalaBarthelom01/UspaCalculator/README.md

 #   Selenium Maven FrameWork to USPS Calculator
 ## Objective
-         Develop the "QAVectorAutomation to writea utomation test cases for the USPS Retail Postage Calculator: [https://postcalc.usps.com/]
+         Develop the "QAVectorAutomation" to write automation test cases for the USPS Retail Postage Calculator: [https://postcalc.usps.com/]
 		 The frame is developed with JAVA-MAven and TESTNG
 ### Supporting Features:

         * Screenshot capture for failed tests
         * Video recording of test runs
 	* Screenshot capture for failed tests
         * Data-driven testing using Excel to control test data
         * Cross-browser testing of suites/test cases
         * Testing on both Windows and Mac platforms